annejan/annejan/README.md

 ### Hello, I'm Anne Jan Brouwer 👋

-- 👨‍💻 Señior Developer with 20+ years of coding experience.
+- 👨‍💻 Señior Developer with 20+ years of professional experience.
 - 🏢 Currently fake civil servant at Ministery of Health.
 - 🛠️ Crafting innovative projects with Badgeteam, Revspace, IJHack, Idiopolis, and Hack42.
 - 📚 Passionate about open-source and continuous learning.